 Johnny Harris was the musical director this time around, rather then the usual Harry Rabinowitz or Ronnie Hazelhurst.
 Pan's People were used as the dance troupe, rather than the Young Generation, the backing singers were the soulful Sue and Sunny rather then The Ladybirds and the Producer was Stanley Dorfman.
 Lulu was very definitely given an upgrade this time around.

-Her then fiance Maurice Gibb appeared on the first show as did Atlantic Records' band Cartoone.
-But it would be the second show on 4th January 1969 that would be memorable.
+Her then fiance Maurice Gibb appeared on the first show as did Atlantic Records' band Cartoone in the New To TV portion of the show which would also feature Apple Records' The Iveys on the second show.
+It would be that second show on 4th January 1969 that would be memorable.

 The Jimi Hendrix Experience had lost a lump of hash down a dressing room sink plug

 hole but manage to retrieve it in time for a pre-